yasinuslu/nepjua/experimental/flake-parts/README.md

 ### Namespaces and Auto-Discovery

-- Each `_mod.nix` file defines a namespace entry point
+- Each .nix file is a flake-module that is automatically discovered and imported at the root of the flake
+- Each module is assigned in `flakeModules."${modulePath}"`
+- Each module introduces myFlake."${modulePath}".enable flag to enable it
+- Each module receives its configuration via `config.myFlake."${modulePath}"`
+- Modules can define `options` that are merged into their namespace
-- File paths directly map to module paths
+- File paths directly map to module paths (e.g., `modules/nixos/features/hello.nix` → `myFlake.nixos.features.hello`)
-- Everything else in the directory is private to that namespace
 - No manual imports needed
 - Modules do nothing until explicitly enabled